Is It Safe to Get a Massage Amid the COVID-19 Pandemic? What the Experts Want You to Know

 Additionally, Ceppie Merry, FRCPI, PhD from Ireland, who holds a fellowship in infectious disease at Northwestern Memorial Hospital in Chicago, is usually a major fan of therapeutic massage, so she has personally really struggled during this time.
-"My concerns relate to the fact that massage involves close and prolonged personal contact and often takes place in warm, cosy, poorly-ventilated rooms," she said.
-"Given this perfect storm, I have elected to avoid massage treatments for now."
+“My concerns relate to the fact that massage involves close and prolonged personal contact and often takes place in warm, cozy, poorly ventilated rooms,” she said.
+“Given this perfect storm, I have elected to avoid massage treatments for now.”

 What precautions should massage parlors take to be safer?

 Even though doctors are currently advising against getting elective massages, there are many massage parlors in the country that are open.
 Every state and city has different rules and regulations governing the reopening of these businesses so, as always, you should follow your local authority’s advice.
 The experts I spoke to also recommended doing some research prior to getting a massage to make sure the salon is following the correct infection-control advice and following upgraded safety measures.
 “The therapists are in close contact with clients; therefore, they should really be practicing the same precautions as healthcare workers,” explained Dr. Hsu.